Anime0t4ku/NFC-Card-Generator/readme.md

 - When an output folder is set, generated images are saved automatically
 - No save dialog is shown during normal operation
 - A confirmation message appears after saving and disappears after a few seconds
-- A **Open Output Folder** button becomes available once a folder is configured
+- An **Open Output Folder** button becomes available once a folder is configured

 ---